 20 Oct Shannon’s Story

-Since being diagnosed with melanoma in 2005, I have had nine melanoma related surgeries, three systemic treatments, four separate radiation treatments, countless scans, and numerous blood transfusions and iron infusions.
+Since being diagnosed with melanoma in 2005, I have had ten melanoma related surgeries, three systemic treatments, four separate radiation treatments, countless scans, and numerous blood transfusions and iron infusions.

 In June 2011, I underwent emergency brain surgery to remove the two large tumours to increase the chances of survival for our unborn daughter and I. The surgery went well for both of us, and both tumours were successfully removed.
 On August 5th, 2011 Madeline Delaine was delivered via C-Section; ten days later, I began 2 weeks of full-brain radiation.
 Before starting my radiation treatments, a CT discovered additional tumours, one in the lung and two in the liver, which were treated in the Fall with 4 infusions of the trial drug Ipilumimab.